 1.4.1.
-Constitution of the Republic of South Africa, Act 108 of 1996
+Constitution of the Republic of South Africa

-Section 152 of the Constitution of South Africa of 1996 and the Municipal Systems Act of 2000 (Act 32 of 2000) have a substantial impact on the traditional role of local government.
-Over and above the delivering of municipal services municipalities must now lead, manage and plan development through the process of Integrated Development Planning.
-Sections 152 and 153 of the constitution prescribe that Local government should oversee the development process and municipal planning and describe the following objects of local government:
+Section 152 of the Constitution of South Africa and the MSA have a substantial impact on the traditional role of local government.
+Over and above the delivering of municipal services, municipalities must now lead, manage and plan development through the process of Integrated Development Planning.
+Sections 152 and 153 of the Constitution prescribe that local government should oversee the development process and municipal planning and describe the following objects of local government: